megacamelus/camel-upstream-info/camel-documentation/camel-minio.md

       .to("minio://mycamelbucket?minioClient=#minioClient&operation=createUploadLink")
       .to("mock:result");

-createDownLink and createUploadLink have a default expiry of 3600s which can be overridden by setting the header MinioConstants.PRESIGNED\_URL\_EXPIRATION\_TIME (value in seconds)
+`createDownLink` and `createUploadLink` have a default expiry of 3600s which can be overridden by setting the header `MinioConstants.PRESIGNED_URL_EXPIRATION_TIME` (value in seconds)

-# Bucket Auto-creation
+## Bucket Auto-creation

-With the option `autoCreateBucket` users are able to avoid the autocreation of a Minio Bucket in case it doesn’t exist.
+With the option `autoCreateBucket` users are able to avoid the auto-creation of a Minio Bucket in case it doesn’t exist.
 The default for this option is `true`.
 If set to false, any operation on a not-existent bucket in Minio won’t be successful, and an error will be returned.

-# Automatic detection of a Minio client in registry
+## Automatic detection of a Minio client in registry

 The component is capable of detecting the presence of a Minio bean into the registry.
 If it’s the only instance of that type, it will be used as